aiplanethub/mini-bootcamp-introduction-to-data-visualization-with-matplotlib/pyplot-formatting/1470-Plotting consecutive plots.md

 * Why Pyplot formatting?
 * Plotting consecutive graphs
-* Combining the 2 plots into 1
+* Combining two plots into one

 ### Pyplot Formatting

-Tired of those plain, boring graphs?
+Are you tired of those plain, boring graphs?
 Want them to convey more information at once?
-This is the perfect module for you then!
+Then this module is perfect for you!

-We’ll be working on the same dataset i.e. on the [Standard Metropolitan Data](https://raw.githubusercontent.com/dphi-official/Datasets/master/Standard_Metropolitan_Areas_Data-data.csv).
+We'll be working on the same dataset, i.e., on the [Standard Metropolitan Data](https://raw.githubusercontent.com/dphi-official/Datasets/master/Standard_Metropolitan_Areas_Data-data.csv).

 ### Plotting consecutive plots using Matplotlib